michaelmacinnis/oh/README.md

 either "an uglier, and confusing, language"[[21](#21)] or a language that is more cumbersome when used as an interactive shell.[[23](#23)]

-Like other alternative shells, oh retains the look and feel of the Unix shell but does not aim for strict backward compatibility.
-Oh makes substantial improvements to the programming language features of the Unix shell by combining the Unix shell with the Scheme dialect of Lisp.
-But, rather than attempting to embed a Unix shell in scheme, oh was designed from scratch and incorporates features from both languages.
+Like es, fish and rc, oh retains the look and feel of the Unix shell but does not aim for strict backward compatibility.
+Oh makes substantial improvements to the programming language features of the Unix shell by borrowing heavily from the Scheme dialect of Lisp.
+Rather than attempting to embed a Unix shell in scheme, oh was designed from scratch.

 References